 Such protected platform could have avoided Disney to take down some models from a popular online platform recently (news source).
 By making branded or sensitive 3D files available to the public to print (for free or not is another debate) while being sure end users do not get the source file would open the market even more and speed up the consumer market adoption.

 This should not be opposed to the open source world where thousands of designers are creating and happy to share their files with others.
 Creative Commons licenses are here to help people to understand what they can or cannot do.
 This should be seen more as a complementary approach for specific applications and allow more people, brands, companies to enter the 3D printing revolution.

 “We believe many companies are facing the same problem: how to share my files with my partners or customers while being sure to keep my intellectual property safe.
 The business model we are creating thanks to our technology is a bit like listening to music on online platforms.
 You do not access the mp3s but you can still listen to the music depending on your subscription.
-We aim to create the same positive environment where end-users will have access to high quality branded content and IP owners keep what they worked for”.
-Create it REAL CEO, Jeremie Pierre Gay.
+We aim to create the same positive environment where end-users will have access to high quality branded content and IP owners keep what they worked for,” said Jeremie Pierre Gay.

 Green Ship of the Future is a public-private partnership working for a reduction of emissions from the maritime industry.
 Through collaborative innovation across the maritime supply chain, GSF members explore, develop and demonstrate green technology in ambitious projects with the overall goal of making shipping and the maritime industry more innovative, energy efficient and sustainable.
 We focus on the increased appliance of existing technology as well as exploration and development of new technology, services, and business opportunities.